 Managing male pattern baldness before and after a hair transplant

-Another interesting fact about surgical hair restoration in cases of male pattern baldness is that it is still entirely possible to continue losing hair after a hair transplant.
+Another interesting fact about surgical hair restoration in cases of male pattern baldness is that it is still entirely possible to continue losing hair after a hair transplant

 , the implanted hairs risk forming a kind of ‘hair island’.
 This can occur when existing hairs around new grafts shed due to the fact that they remain subject to the effects of DHT.
 For this very reason, it is usually explained to men considering a hair transplant that this is merely the start of their journey.